About Scar Revision

 The skin is a complex and highly specialized organ.
 Scars are what remains after a wound has healed, and can be due to injury or surgery.
 Poor healing can result in scars that are obvious, disfiguring, painful, or restrict movement.

-Sometimes healed skin can result in abnormal scars, called keloids, in which the scar is raised and extends beyond the area of injury, creating firm scar tissue that can not only cause pain and itching, but can be unsightly.
+Sometimes healed skin can result in abnormal scars, called hypertrophic scars, or keloids, in which the scar is raised and extends beyond the area of injury, creating firm scar tissue that can not only cause pain and itching, but can be unsightly

 During the consultation, Dr. Mahmood will obtain a medical history including cause and age of the scar, surgical history, medications, and previous treatments to the scar, if any.
 She will examine the scar and surrounding skin, including areas that may also be affected by the scar, and discuss the best approach for treatment.